 Lastly, we asked the question If we believe these truths about God, God’s work, and our new identity in Christ, what would we do?
 As we answered this last question, I encouraged them to be very specific.
 As they shared, I encouraged each of them to turn their answer into a prayer of supplication, asking God to help them to obey him.

 God, I want to love my sisters better.
 Help me to think of them and their needs and not just what I want.
 God, I really get anxious and worried about my grades.
 Help me to trust that you are in control even of my grades and not to give in to fear.
 God, help me to be a better friend to my classmates who are often left alone without a friend.

-By directing their answers toward prayer, I was able to lead them in prayers of Adoration, Thanksgiving, Confession and Supplication.
-And each of their prayers was grounded in the character and work of God in Christ and their new identity as a result.
+By directing their answers toward prayer, I was able to lead them in prayers of Adoration, Thanksgiving, Confession, and Supplication.
+And each of their prayers were grounded in the character and work of God in Christ and their new identity as a result.

 How does remembering the character and work of God in Christ shape your parenting?